section indicator.xsl indicator

 page indicator.xsl economy_job_growth_view1

-In November 2014, the Pittsburgh region lost a total of 500 jobs.
-Between November 2013 and November 2014, Pittsburgh added 9,100 jobs -- a .8 percent increase.
-That percentage increase was the third-smallest among the 15 benchmark regions and trailed the benchmark average of 1.5 percent.
+The Pittsburgh region lost 5,300 jobs in December, but still managed to add 12,600 between December 2013 and December 2014, a 1.1 percent increase.
+That percentage increase was the third-smallest among the 15 benchmark regions and was below the benchmark average of 1.8 percent.

-According to the preliminary numbers, information jobs declined by 3.8 percent, the second-largest decline among all benchmark regions; manufacturing jobs declined by 1.7 percent, the second-largest decline among all benchmark regions; and government jobs declined by 1.1 percent.
+According to the preliminary numbers, in the 12-month period, information jobs declined by 3.2 percent; transportation and utilities jobs declined by 1.8 percent, the largest decline among all benchmark regions; and professional and business services jobs declined by 1 percent, also the largest decline among benchmark regions.

-Sectors doing well include other services (up 3.7 percent and the largest increase among all benchmark regions), retail services (up 3.1 percent and the second-largest increase among benchmark regions) and leisure and hospitality (up 2.9 percent).
+Sectors which gained jobs in the 12-month period include leisure and hospitality (up 8.2 percent and the largest increase among all benchmark regions), retail trade (up 3.1 percent and the second-largest increase among benchmark regions) and natural resources, mining and construction (up 2.1 percent).
 To view particular sectors, please click on the sectors on the table at the right of this page.